bzon/ecr-k8s-secret-creator/FLUX_GUIDE.md

 }
 ```

-* Create the Kubernetes secret from the config.json file. __ecr-k8s-secret-creator already do this for you__
+* Create the Kubernetes secret from the config.json file. __ecr-k8s-secret-creator already do this for you__.

 ```yaml
 apiVersion: v1